 Receive advice and support in the assertion of maintenance claims Unfortunately this specification of service has not yet been completely translated.

 Parents are obliged to provide maintenance to their children.
-If a parent does not live with his child in a household, he or she is obliged to pay the maintenance by means of cash payments.
-But this parent doesn't always do this.
-There may be several reasons for this.
-The question for those affected is how they can proceed here.
+If a parent does not live with his or her child in a household, he or she is obliged to pay maintenance through monetary payments.
+However, this parent does not always do this.
+There can be various reasons for this.
+For those affected, the question arises as to how they can proceed here.
 A child has a legal right to maintenance.
-The Youth Office can provide legal advice and further support to a single parent.
-In this way, letters can be formulated to the other parent and, if the economic circumstances of the other parent are known, the amount of maintenance payments can be determined.
-If the latter is the case, a title can be created with which maintenance can be forcibly enforced.
+The Youth Welfare Office can provide legal advice to a single parent and offer further support.
+Thus, letters to the other parent can be formulated and, if the economic circumstances of the other parent are known, the amount of the maintenance payments can be determined.
+If the latter is the case, a title can be created with which the maintenance can be enforced.
 However, the means are always individual and can be discussed in a personal conversation.
-If the single parent so wishes, an assistance can be set up.
-The Youth Office can then, on behalf of the child, approach the paying parent independently.
-For example, it can be calculate the maintenance amount, ask the parent to make payments, control the receipt of payments, file an action if necessary, and have the maintenance seized.
-Even if assistance is set up, it cannot be guaranteed that maintenance payments can actually be collected.
-Assistance ends automatically when the child comes of age.
-Young adult persons can be advised by the Youth Office on maintenance issues until their 21st birthday.
+If the single parent so wishes, a support body can be set up.
+The Youth Welfare Office can then independently approach the paying parent on behalf of the child.
+It can, for example, calculate the amount of maintenance, ask the parent to make payments, control the receipt of payments, file a lawsuit if necessary, and have arrears of maintenance seized.
+Even if an assistance is set up, there can be no guarantee that maintenance payments can actually be collected.
+Assistance ends automatically when the child reaches the age of majority.
+Young adults can be advised on maintenance issues by the Youth Welfare Office until their 21st birthday.
 They may also be offered support in appropriate cases.
-In the case of adults, it is not the parents who are advised by the Youth Office, but only the children.
+In the case of persons of legal age, not the parents, but only the children are advised by the Youth Welfare Office.
 The mother of a child has her own maintenance claim against the father during the maternity leave period.
-The Youth Office may advise and assist the mother of a child for her own maintenance claims in the period six weeks before and eight weeks after the birth of the child.
-When the father looks after the child immediately after birth, he has a maintenance claim against the mother.
-In this case, too, the Youth Office may offer advice and, in appropriate cases, assistance.
+The Youth Welfare Office can advise the mother of a child for her own maintenance claims in the period six weeks before and eight weeks after the birth of the child and support her in appropriate cases.
+If the father cares for the child immediately after birth, he has a maintenance claim against the mother.
+In this case, too, the Youth Welfare Office can offer advice and, in appropriate cases, support.

-Parents receive counselling until the age of 18 of their child.
-Children receive counselling between the ages of 18 and 21.
+Parents receive advice up to the age of 18 for their child.
+Children between the ages of 18 and 21 receive counselling.

-The counselling and support services are offered by the youth services on their own responsibility.
-Office hours vary depending on the youth office.
-An assistance shall be established by means of a written application.
-This application is informal and can be written by yourself or written by the local youth office.
-Before visiting the Youth Office, it is usually useful to contact the youth office by telephone.
+The counselling and support services are offered by the youth welfare offices on their own responsibility.
+The office hours vary depending on the Youth Welfare Office.
+Assistance shall be established by means of a written request.
+This application is informal and can be written by yourself or written at the local youth welfare office.
+Before a visit to the Youth Welfare Office, it is usually useful to contact us by telephone.